Q&A with Amr Darrag

 It’s the adoption of the basic principles of Islam, which are deeply rooted in Egyptian society.
 Even if the Brotherhood disappears, somebody else is going to take that idea and call it by some other name.

-The FJP is a two-year-old party.
+The FJP is a 2-year-old party.
 If we could establish it in one or two years with 500,000 people, we can do it again.

 The main concern is democracy and freedom.
 Through these, everything can be run for all Egyptians.